awesome-astra/sample-astra-fastapi-app/README.md

 python storage/db_initialize.py
 ```

-> This step, which will also test the connection to Astra DB,
+> This step, which will also serve as test of the connection to Astra DB,
 > has the sole purpose of making this demo application self-contained:
 > in a production setup, you'll probably want to
 > handle schema changes in a more controlled way.